 Pro Tips: How To Use Apple Two-Factor Authentication

 Would you like to set up your Apple ID two-factor authentication?
 Or perhaps you are wondering how to use it to reset a forgotten Apple ID password?
-Well, this comprehensive guide has the answers.
+Well, this full guide has the answers.
+Apple account recovery steps usually depend on whether you still have a trusted device, trusted number, or recovery access.

 Two-Factor Authentication Code On iPhone/iPad